20 min read 14 Jan 23

 Whilst the trajectory may not be any different in 2023 than in previous cycles, it’s worth remembering that bank share prices typically bottom early.
 Waiting for the macro data to turn positive before investing in the sector is generally too late, and the biggest excess return opportunities will be missed.

 The fact that 2023 earnings forecasts for the sector have already started to come down (as the market starts to factor in peaking net interest margins and other headwinds) means there is very much the potential for upside surprise sometime during the year.
 This is despite the almost inevitable recessionary concerns, on both sides of the Atlantic, where the probability of recession has markedly increased amid slowing growth.
 A more challenging backdrop in the UK and Europe continues to weigh on corporate margins and household purchasing power.
 Across the pond, the Fed remains committed to tackling inflation, and if it maintains a relatively hawkish stance until we see definitive signs of slowing activity and labour market weakness, a deeper US recession could ensue.
-A stronger for longer dollar could weigh on Emerging Markets, but China may prove more resilient and bounce back faster than consensus currently expects.
+A strong for longer dollar could weigh on Emerging Markets, but China may prove more resilient and bounce back faster than consensus currently expects.

 At some point in 2023, it is likely that investor focus shifts increasingly to the 2024 US presidential election.
 Although the actual election isn’t until November 2024, there will likely be a cacophony of newsflow building throughout 2023, particularly in the run up to the ‘primaries’ (the process for selecting the main parties candidates) where potential candidates debate, jostle, and announce proposed policies.